Skip to content

 While working on a marketing campaign dashboard that reports Return on Ad Spend (ROAS) at the campaign level, I was asked to include predicted lifetime value (LTV) alongside current 'ROAS to date'.
 This would make a case for increased spend on ads by justifying higher bids at the margin.

 There are multiple ways to calculate subscriber survival and expected lifetime value.
-In this example I calculated survival curves, then integrated the best fitting model to get expected value.
+In this example I fitted survival curves using various parametric models, then integrated the best fitting one to get expected value.

 Example Data